 Gary Philip (Coach Gary):

 My involvement with the Youth program began just after becoming a Certified Coach in 2014.
 In August 2018 I received my Bronze Level Coaching Certification.
 I have bowled competitively for 30+ years and have been involved with youth coaching in a variety of sports throughout those years.
 Creating a positive learning environment is critical to the development of young people, and I pride myself in being a positive influence on youths’ in the sport of bowling.
-In 2017, I accepted the position of Youth Director and have focused my immediate efforts on growing membership while raising the skill levels of our bowlers, all within the confines of a fun environment.
+In 2017, I accepted the position of Youth Director and have focused my immediate efforts on adding quality coaches and growing membership while raising the skill levels of our bowlers, all within the confines of a fun environment.
 I use “hands-on” coaching, which is sometimes required in an effort to adjust the position of the athlete (body angle to the target, hand position) as appropriate.
 I strive to instill the mindset that this is a “bowling development program”.
 I will challenge each athlete to become a better bowler.
 Dedication from bowlers, parents and coaches alike is required to make our program a success.
 I believe we are on the right track!
 In addition, we have recently added a fifth Certified Coach to our program.
 Together we challenge our bowlers to learn new skills, show respect for the sport and fellow bowlers, and HAVE FUN!

 David Schiada (Coach Dave):